stanac/LiteApi/README.md

 ---

-There is a lot of documentation to be written about parameters and actions matching, and currently middleware does not support array types from query string.
-Plan is to implement array support before initial stable release.
-Also a lot of testing needs to be done before initial release.
+There is a lot of documentation to be written about parameters and actions matching, also a lot of testing needs to be done before initial release.